 A TCP connection to a Viz Engine can be held open for a long time (this is recommended), and should not be opened and closed between sending variables.

-Note: The default number of connections is 1 and the maximum number of TCP Shared Memory connections is limited to 255.
-Within this number of connections, a user-defined limit of maximum connections can be set in the config file with smm_thread_count (see To Limit the Number of TCP Connections in the Configuring Viz section of the Viz Engine Administrator Guide).
+Note: The default maximum number of TCP connections is limited to 255.
+Within this number of connections a User defined limit of maximum connections can be set (see To Limit the Number of TCP Connections in the Configuring Viz section of the Viz Engine Administrator Guide).

 IMPORTANT!
 The external program which provides the data, must connect and send the data to each Viz Engine individually.
 Vizrt provides a C# library for this purpose, called SendToSMM, as part of the Viz installation.

 A use case for UDP would be Motor Sports, where data like speed, velocity, etc., is required.
 This is where there is a requirement to deal with large amounts of data, but not all of this data must reach its destination.
 A single piece of data lost does not affect the constant data update.

 To Use UDP for SHM

 Click on Communication.

 In the Shared Memory panel set these parameters:

 UDP Port: A specific port is not recommended.
 Always make sure that the selected port is not in use by any other program on the same subnet.